cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 - 2020 March 12: API Updates
 - 2020 April 13: Added details on interface `oneof` handling
 - 2020 April 30: Switch to `Any`
+- 2020 May 14: Describe public key encoding

 ## Status